maelBuchs/maelBuchs/README.md

-# Mael Buchs
+# maem

 student at 42 :)

-looking for opportunities while pushing some random stuff
+pushing some random stuff

 i also play piano 🎹